ENTALCLINICLONDON

 Modern zirconia can be milled to very thin sections whilst maintaining strength, allowing for more conservative tooth preparations compared to traditional crown materials.
 This preservation of healthy tooth structure is beneficial for long-term tooth vitality and structural integrity.

 The final crown is carefully adjusted for proper fit, bite alignment, and aesthetics before permanent cementation.
-The precision manufacturing process typically results in crowns that require minimal chairside adjustments, contributing to more predictable and comfortable treatment experiences.
+The precision manufacturing process often results in crowns that require minimal chairside adjustments, which can support a more comfortable treatment experience.

 When Professional Assessment May Be Needed